Periyar and women's rights: Widow-remarriage

 Periyar was deeply disturbed when he realized that among the widows in India, 11,892 were little children below 5 years and that young widows below 15 years numbering 232,147 were denied the pleasures of life.

 With regards to the re-marriage of widows, Periyar stated that it is the practice of our people to refer to such a wedding as "a widow's marriage".
 Such an expression is used only with reference to women and in connection with men.
-Just as this lady is marrying another husband after the death of the first husband, many men marry again after the death of the first wife.
+Just as this lady is marrying another husband after the death of the first husband, some men marry again after the death of the first wife.
 But the second marriage of a man is not referred to as "a widower's marriage", though that is the proper thing to do.

 Periyar himself was a widower.
 After becoming one, he took a second wife.
 He claimed that in the ancient days, both men and women in the country had this practice.
-There were numerous instances in sastras and puranas of women getting married again after the death of their first husband.
+There were multiple instances in sastras and puranas of women getting married again after the death of their first husband.
 Periyar further stated that this is not an unusual practice in the rest of the world though it might appear strange for us at the present time.
 Christian and Muslim women marry again after the death of the first husband.
 90 percent of women in Muslim countries get married again soon after the death of the first husband.
 This may be unusual in certain sections of Indian societies.
-But it is a common practice in certain other sections of our society which are called very backward communities.
+But it is a common practice in certain other sections of our society which are called backward communities.

 Further, inter-caste marriages and remarriage of widows are on the increase in India.
 Brahmins oppose these because they are afraid that they cannot exploit the people any more in the name of sastras.
 For the same reason they oppose the Sharada Act which is necessary for social well-being.

 Child marriage

 In all the meetings of the non-Brahmins and the Self-Respectors, Periyar condemned child marriages and emphasized the need for educating all girl children and giving right to young widows to get married again.

-Periyar has been very much against child marriage and stated that it reflects the cruelty to which innocent girls were subjected by their well-meaning parents.
+Periyar has been against child marriage and stated that it reflects the cruelty to which innocent girls were subjected by their well-meaning parents.
 Periyar asked that if these parents can be considered civilized in any sense of the term.
 There was no other leader other than Periyar who reacted against this practice of child marriage.

 Those who supported child marriage were strongly against Periyar's condemnation of this act.
 Take for example, the Sharada Act.
 Those who opposed this Act say that it was against the Sastras to conduct the marriage of a girl after she has attained puberty.
 They further say that those who conduct such marriages are committing a sin and therefore will go to hell.